staab/bombadillo/README.md

 ## Adjectives

-Adjectives always come before the noun the accompany, and only take singular endings.
+Adjectives always come before the noun they accompany, and only take singular endings.

 ```
 +---------------+-----------------------------------------------+